-Hospitality consultant Alison Arth shares her top 10 tips for hiring the best staff to represent your business.
+Hospitality consultant Alison Arth shares her top 10 tips for hiring the best restaurant employee when filling open roles.

 If you don’t hire the right people, you won’t be successful.
 It really is that simple.
-Your people are your biggest asset, and in our industry they’re often the scarcest resource, so you need to have a strategy in place for identifying them before you begin the hiring process.
+Your people are your biggest asset, and in our industry they’re often the scarcest resource, so you need to have a strategy in place for identifying the most qualified candidates before you begin the hiring process.

 1. Define greatness

-Never assume that all of your managers have the same definition of what makes a good employee.
-Sit down with them before conducting the first interview to collectively establish the core values that all employees will need to possess.
+Never assume that all of your managers have the same definition of what makes a good restaurant employee.
+Sit down with them before conducting the first interview to collectively establish the core values that all employees and team members will need to possess.

 2. Post specific and informative job ads

 The ads that you post should include keywords describing your company culture as well as your restaurant’s concept, style of service, projected opening date, and any relevant specifics regarding job description and schedule requirements.
-Ads should be professionally presented and shared through multiple channels (online, word of mouth, and social media).
+Ads for open roles should be professionally presented and shared through multiple channels (online, job boards, word of mouth, and social media).